mae-global/rigo/README.md

 #RiGO  	![license](https://img.shields.io/github/license/mae-global/rigo.svg) ![status](https://img.shields.io/travis/mae-global/rigo.svg) ![version](https://img.shields.io/badge/version-0-red.svg)

+NOTE: This implementation has been superceeded by version 2; which is a complete re-implementation with simpler interfaces, as such version 2 is seperate.
+Please use [rigo2](https://github.com/mae-global/rigo2)

 Implementation of the RenderMan Interface for the Go programming language.
 This is currently based on Pixar's RenderMan Specification version 3.2.1 (November 2005).
 This implementation is still under *active development*, so *expect* holes and bugs.